josh-le/jlox/notes.md

 Lox is considered a Lisp-1 language because it stores variables and functions in the same namespace, Lisp-2 languages have seperate namespaces for each.
 ## 10.3 function declarations
+new grammar rules for funDecl, function and parameters

+implemented those rules in the parser
+## 10.4 function objects